thomasstrassmann/DaCapo-API/README.md

 **Security**

-In the course of the creation attention was paid to security at all times.
-All sensitive information is stored in environment variables and at no time was the project deployed to Heroku with sensible / critical information accessible.
+In the course of the creation of this API, attention was paid to security at all times.
+All sensitive information (e.g. secret key) is stored in environment variables and at no time was the project deployed to Heroku with sensible / critical information accessible.

 **Requirements**

+asgiref==3.6.0

+cloudinary==1.30.0

+dj-database-url==0.5.0

+dj-rest-auth==2.2.5

+Django==3.2.16

+django-allauth==0.50.0

+django-cloudinary-storage==0.3.0

+django-cors-headers==3.13.0

+django-filter==22.1

+djangorestframework==3.14.0

+djangorestframework-simplejwt==5.2.2

+gunicorn==20.1.0

+oauthlib==3.2.2

+Pillow==9.3.0

+psycopg2==2.9.5

+PyJWT==2.6.0

+python3-openid==3.2.0

+pytz==2022.7

+requests-oauthlib==1.3.1

+sqlparse==0.4.3

 **Custom models**

+The API consists of 4 custom models.
+However, since the profiles app is not evaluated, it consists of 3 custom models.
+What is custom?
+According to the definition, these are models that have either been created completely by the student, or previously used models that have been modified.
+Instruments is a model that I created myself.
+The models in bookmarks and followers were modified to meet my needs.
+To what extent have they been modified?
+Mainly the structure in the code is different.
+This is because I tried to learn everything by heart and not copy anything blindly.
+So imports, expressions and the general arrangement are completely different.
+Also, other (variable-) names were used to make the code more readable.
+This makes them fundamentally different from the already known models.

 ## Credits